 The functional currency of the Company is Hong Kong dollars ("HK\$").
 Each entity in the Group maintains its books and records in its own functional currency.
 The consolidated financial statements are presented in HK\$.
-The board of directors considered that it is more appropriate to present the consolidated financial statements in HK\$ as the shares of the Company are listed on the Main Board of the Stock Exchange.
+The board of directors considered that it is more appropriate to present the consolidated financial statements in HK\$ as the shares of the Company are listed on the Stock Exchange.